All Products

 Background information

-Step 1: Enable sidecar injection
+Step 1: Enable sidecar proxy injection

 kubectl label namespace {namespace} istio-injection=enabled --overwrite

-Step 2: Restart the pod
+Step 2: Restart the corresponding pods

 Sidecar proxies are injected when pods are created.
-Therefore, you must restart the pods to make sidecar injection take effect.
+Therefore, you must restart the pods to make sidecar proxy injection take effect.

 Important